dumbdevss/movement-tutorial/document_management/building_the_document_management_interface.md

 **Repository:** [dumbdevss/document-management](https://github.com/dumbdevss/document-management)
 **Branch:** `frontend-integration`

-You can view or clone the finished code to compare against your implementation as you follow along with this guide.
-The frontend code includes:
+You can view or clone the finished code to compare against your implementation as you follow along with this guide

-- React components for document management
-- Integration with Move smart contracts using Scaffold hooks
-- IPFS integration for file storage
-- Complete styling using Tailwind CSS

 ## Document Creation Page (/app/create-document)